HIV vs. AIDS: What is the difference?

-HIV is a virus that attacks a type of white blood cells called CD4 cells in the body's immune system.
-HIV reduces the body's ability to fight infection and illness.
-While humans can fight off many other viruses, the body can never completely remove HIV once it is contracted.
+HIV is a virus that attacks a type of white blood cell called a CD4 cell in the body's immune system.

-AIDS is a condition that may develop after a person gets HIV.
-It is possible to have HIV without developing AIDS, but it is not possible to have AIDS without first having HIV.
+AIDS is a syndrome, or range of symptoms, that may develop in time in a person with HIV who does not receive treatment.
+A person can have HIV without developing AIDS, but it is not possible to have AIDS without first having HIV.

 The Centers for Disease Control and Prevention (CDC) define opportunistic infections as "infections that occur more frequently and are more severe in individuals with weakened immune systems."

-Examples of opportunistic infections that develop in those with HIV include:
+Examples of opportunistic infections and other diseases that can develop in those with HIV include:

 - cancers, such as invasive cervical cancer, lung cancer, Kaposi's sarcoma, carcinomas, and lymphomas

-- candidiasis, a fungal infection of the mouth, throat, or vagina
+- candidiasis, a fungal infection of the throat or lungs

 - pneumocystis pneumonia, a fungal form of pneumonia that can be fatal

 - toxoplasmosis, a parasitic infection of the brain